-The Thai Visas have many options.
-A long term stay in Thailand becomes every foreigner’s dream after being smitten with the natural beauty of the Kingdom during his first, second, or third visit to the country.
+Thai Visas have many options.
+A long-term stay in Thailand becomes every foreigner’s dream after being smitten with the natural beauty of the Kingdom during his first, second, or third visit to the country.

 A foreigner who is hired by a Thai Company or has their own business in the Kingdom of Thailand may obtain a Business Visa by submitting required documents to Thai Embassy of their current residence or the nearby countries.
 Once they have entered into the Kingdom, a work permit must be obtained to go along with the visa in order for them to be legally working in the Kingdom of Thailand.
 Also see the option of a one year visa for Thailand on this website.

 There is a myriad of reasons to want to live in Thailand.
 The country’s tropical beauty, friendly people, world-renowned gastronomy.
 Also the low cost of living easily top the list.
 The country’s efficient public transportation system anywhere in the country facilitates convenience in traveling.
 This allowing the visitor to easily discover and enjoy the many wonders which the country has to offer.

 There is also that exotic and mystic appeal typical of an Oriental country especially so for a Buddhist country like Thailand.
 These and among other things are the main draw for the influx of foreign visitors in the country.
 When you finally make that decision to visit or settle in Thailand for good.
 You would have to consider the Thai immigration rules and regulations pertaining to your entry permits.
 Indeed, you would need to procure the appropriate Thai visa to allow you to come and stay in Thailand.

 According to Thai Immigration Rules and Regulations, there are several types of visas that a foreigner can choose from depending on his qualifications and the purpose of their stay in the country.